Going to your first UK festival (Glastonbury, Bestival, etc)? Here are some life pro tips from a festival vet:

 You can snorkel or dive with the whale sharks in Placencia, Belize but don’t get your hopes up.
 It’s very hit or miss.
-It seems that the 2017 season is cancelled because of a lack of sightings.
-If you see them at the surface, you only have a few seconds with them so be prepared!
+It seems that the 2017 season was cancelled because of a lack of sightings.
+If you do see them at the surface, you only have a few seconds with them so be prepared!

 Reconfirm your boats’ departure times the night before as they may change.

 In Palcencia, we loved staying at the Dolce Cabana Waterfront Suites.
 It’s off of the main street, so it’s very quiet.
 It has a great back deck with wonderful hammocks.
 The owner is amazing.

 The Blue Hole is a great attraction.
 We loved diving it, but it is a two hour, rough boat ride to get there.
 I’m not sure it’s worth it if you’re just snorkeling and it’s definitely not worth it if you get seasick easily.
 Instead, you can view it from teh sky.
 I recommend Tropic Air.

 All businesses accept dollars but list prices in Belizean dollars.
 The exchange rate is 2 Belizean dollars to 1 US dollar.
 Bring small dollar bills to pay for things in cash.